 I’ve had the Miley Cyrus circa 2013, and following that, my hairstyles were in my partner’s hands.
 It was mostly just an excuse to hang out when we were first dating, but somehow I felt comfortable enough to hand him the electric razor, saying, “Be creative!”.
 That leads to something of a faux-hawk, an undercut, and finally, I shaved my head completely.

 As liberating and as empowering as it was to have a shaved head for nearly a year (I never had to worry about hat hair), a few months ago I decided to switch things up.
 Fast forward through The Awkward Stage of growing out a shaved head, and now, I’m blue!!

 My friend Mandi is the mastermind behind this cut.
 I’ve never met a better hairstylist.
 She takes care to dream up ideas for you according to your face and personal style.
 She’s even been featured on Buzzfeed.
 It’s rare to be able to enter a hair salon and come out feeling more like yourself, but that’s exactly what she does.
 If you’re in Winnipeg, you should definitely check her out!

-My favourite chocolate cake recipe is back, this time with a spice-filled twist.
-This chocolate curry coconut cake is soft, fluffy and moist.
-The trio of flavours each hold their own.
-Immediately hitting your palate for a flavour explosion, you’ll love the spicy-sweet combination of crumbly chocolate cake, and smooth curry coconut buttercream.
+My favorite chocolate cake recipe is back, this time with a spice-filled twist.
+This chocolate curry coconut cake is soft, fluffy, and moist.
+The trio of flavors each holds their own.
+Immediately hitting your palate for a flavor explosion, you’ll love the spicy-sweet combination of crumbly chocolate cake and smooth curry coconut buttercream.
 I’ve used this combination before in chocolate bar form, and I’m beginning to think it will work in just about everything.
 Enjoy